 Fin Pictures is headed by producer, writer-director Fin Manjoo, a South African filmmaker.
 Manjoo graduated with an Honours Degree in Film from the University of Cape Town.
 He also studied at AFDA (African Film Dramatic Art, The South African School of Motion Picture Medium) in Johannesburg.

-With family roots from India, Manjoo lived in many countries (the United States of America, Austria, England, South Africa and Bosnia), expanding and maturing his understanding of the world, before jumping straight into a story project.
-The intention was to create deep, thought-provoking films for all people.
+Manjoo lived in many countries (the United States of America, Austria, England, South Africa and Serbia-Bosnia).
+With Fin Pictures, one of the main objectives is to create deep, thought-provoking films for all people.

-After making short movies at film school, working in television, film festivals, creating corporate videos and documentaries, Manjoo’s fiction has been hailed by Southern Africa’s only FIPRESCI member Martin Botha as the best South African film and one of the best internationally (of the year).
-He’s also been nominated for best director and best drama in South Africa’s national film awards in the broadcast category in the past.
+After making short movies at film school, working in television, film festivals, creating corporate videos and documentaries, Manjoo’s fiction has been hailed by Southern Africa’s only International Federation of Film Critics (FIPRESCI) member Martin Botha as the best South African film and one of the best internationally (of the year).
+He’s also been nominated for best director and best drama (as producer) in South Africa’s national film awards in the broadcast category in the past.